XRPL-Lending-Network/network-wallet-core/README.md

 Upstream `xrpl-connect` is a wallet-*connection* toolkit: connect to a user's browser extension or mobile wallet (Xaman, Crossmark, GemWallet, ...) and ask it to sign.
-This fork keeps that machinery in the tree as internal implementation detail, but the package that's actually meant to be imported from outside this workspace — **[`packages/xrpl-connect`](packages/xrpl-connect)**, published under the name `@xrpl-lending-network/network-wallet-core` — is a different thing: a facade for code that already holds a seed/private key (generated or imported) and wants to
+This fork keeps that machinery in the tree as internal implementation detail, but the package this repository actually publishes, **[`packages/xrpl-connect`](packages/xrpl-connect)**, published under the name `@xrpl-lending-network/network-wallet-core` — is a different thing: a facade for code that already holds a seed/private key (generated or imported) and wants to